The 10 Best Beginner Heroes for Dota 2

 If you want to learn how to play a more engaged support who stays in the lane and helps buff out his allies, Warlock is a good place to start.

-Warlock has a heal, slow, a skill that lets him do damage to an entire group of creeps or heroes, and an ultimate that drops down a huge hulking meteor from above to summon a golem that will fight for you until it dies.
+Warlock has a heal, slow, skill that lets him do damage to an entire group of creeps or heroes, and an ultimate that drops down a huge hulking meteor from above to summon a golem that will fight for you until it dies.

 You don’t even need to know the names of Warlock’s skills to know that he is fairly simple to play.

-As an added bonus of playing Warlock, you’ll get to learn how to play the lanes as a carry since you’ll be adjusting a lot to your laning partner as you help enable him to his fullest potential.
+As an added bonus of playing Warlock, you’ll get to learn how to play the lanes as a carry since you’ll be adjusting a lot to your landing partner as you help enable him to his fullest potential.

 10. Lion